 This approach allows you to quantify skill requirements and match them with employee interest, creating a balance between business growth and personal motivation.

-Step 4: Design an Effective Upskilling Program
+Step 4: Designing an Effective Upskilling Program

 A strong upskilling program rests on four pillars: